 I’m not used to planning surprise parties and OH MAN it is one of those more stressful/paranoid-inducing things a person can experience.
-Emile and I had our “HE-KNOWS!!!” moments, but Charlie was so overwhelmed by the surprise that it was just so worth it.
+Emile and I had our “HE-KNOWS!!!” moments, but C was so overwhelmed by the surprise that it was just so worth it.

-It was Charlie’s birthday last Thursday (11th) and I thought of maybe surprising him with a party at his place.
+It was C’s birthday last Thursday (11th) and I thought of maybe surprising him with a party at his place.
 But I couldn’t do it alone, so I got Emile to help me as co-host (and co-provider of food — i.e. alcohol and cocktails).
 He also picked up the customized Doctor Who cupcakes I ordered from Love Lots Cakes, so I really couldn’t have done it without him.

 The Party Menu